scmscomb/scmscomb.github.io/student.md

 ---
 title: "Student Seminar"
-description:"Hosted by students from FDU, SDU, USTC and NKU"
+description: "Hosted by students from FDU, SDU, USTC and NKU"
 layout: sub
 filename: student
 ---

 This student seminar will be held online every two weeks on Friday 10:00 am, between the SCMS seminar.
 It is organized by the following five students, please contact the organizers if you are interested in giving a talk.

 Organizers: